Generous gifts make it possible for St. Mary’s Ecumenical Institute to sponsor public lectures by well-known speakers.

 The John Carroll Lecture on Religion and Society

-In addition to lectures sponsored by the Ecumenical Institute of Theology, each spring St. Mary’s Seminary and University also holds the annual John Carroll Lecture, honoring the memory of the first Roman Catholic Bishop of Baltimore, at whose initiation St. Mary’s was founded in 1791.
+In addition to lectures sponsored by St. Mary’s Ecumenical Institute, each spring St. Mary’s Seminary and University also holds the annual John Carroll Lecture, honoring the memory of the first Roman Catholic Bishop of Baltimore, at whose initiation St. Mary’s was founded in 1791.
 The lecture is dedicated to advancing greater understanding of the place and role of religion in human society.
 Past lecturers have included Robert Wuthnow, Rev. Bryan Hehir, Peter Berger, Margaret O’Brien Steinfels, R. Scott Appleby, Cyprian Davis, O.S.B., and Leon Kass.

 Occasional Lectures and Symposia